Bennyhin-01/Student-Management-System/README.md

 ## Features
 * Add new student records
 * View all existing students
-* Search student by ID
+* Search student by No
 * Update student information
 * Delete student records
 * Exit the program